ESGCT Award winners

 For their combined success in developing gene therapies for primary immunodeficiencies, including seminal clinical trials in both paediatric and adult blood disorders whilst working together at the San Raffaelle Telethon Institute for Gene Therapy (TIGET), Milan.
 Professor Auiti is currently Head of Unit for Pathogenesis and Therapy of Primary Immunodeficiencies, TIGET, Prof Roncarolo is currently based at The Institute for Stem Cell Biology and Regenerative Medicine, Stanford, California.
 Professsor Bordignon is currently Chairman of MolMed SpA.
 He has previously served as Scientific Director of the San Raffaele Scientific Institute and is a Past President ESGCT.

-2010 Young Investigator Awards: Nicola Brunetti-Pieri and Attilio Bondanza
+2010 Young Investigator Awards: Nicola Brunetti-Pieri, Attilio Bondanza and Serena Zacchigna

-In 2009 two YIA were awarded, to Nicola Brunetti-Pierri (left, now Associate Investigator at TIGEM, Milan) and to Attilio Bondanza (right, now a PI at Vita-Salute San Raffaele University).
+In 2010 YIAs were awarded to Nicola Brunetti-Pierri (left, now Associate Investigator at TIGEM, Milan) Attilio Bondanza (centre, now a PI at Vita-Salute San Raffaele University) and to Serena Zacchigna (right, now Group Leader at ICGEB, Trieste).

 2009 Outstanding Achievement Award: Marina Cavazzana